Puneet-Minhas/GitHub-Copilot-Enablement-Programme/README.md

 - Q&A - we will go through any questions participants might have from last week.
 - Week 3 challenge - we will go through the details of the challenge to complete this week.

+### Week 4: Recap from previous weeks
+**Agenda:**
+- Go through the challenges from previous weeks and take up questions.